Who’s in the garden this morning?

 - 1 impala

 It’s windy today.
-On windy days, many animals will hunker down, either fearful of the wind or anticipating further inclement weather.
+Many animals will hunker down on windy days, either fearful of the wind or anticipating further inclement weather.
 Does a sunny day like today reassure them that a rainstorm is not necessarily following the winds?
 Who’s to say how wildlife can determine upcoming temperature when we humans are not good at predicting coming storms with finite accuracy?

+The high today will be in the range of 60F, 15.6C, not considered cold in many parts of the world, but for us, after years of hot climates, it feels cold us.
 It’s still reasonably cool, but we remain outdoors on the veranda.
-The high today will be in the range of 60F, 15.6C, not considered cold in many parts of the world, but for us, after years of hot climates, it feels cold to us.
 Tonight, we’ll be dining at Jabula Lodge and Restaurant with Rita and Gerhard, most likely on the veranda, and will need to dress warmly.
 I suppose I’ll wear one of my two jackets and most likely, Tom will do the same.

 This morning, we called Thrifty Car Rental in Nelspruit to ask if we could keep the rental car until June 30th when we either have to leave the country for our visa stamps or rent another vehicle for 90 days, if President Cyril Ramaphosa of South Africa provides an additional 90-day visa extension for foreign nationals.